 - It is easy to scale with less CPU memory and other computational resources.

-- The risk of failure reduces by a large extent.
-As everything is decentralized and does not depend on a single central codebase.
+- The risk of failure reduces by a large extent due to decentralization

 - They are easy to extend, develop and deploy at their own pace without affecting the main system.